TuskyTO/big4sports/README.md

 HOW TO SETUP/RUN OUR APP:
 The same steps from hw3!

-This homework was completed 50/50 by Elliot and Charlie
+This homework was completed 01/99 by Elliot and Charlie respectively.